CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

       >**Note**: You might see some time-out errors, which are expected.
 The evaluation script is designed to handle these errors and continue running.

-1. In the console output, you see an answer for each question, followed by a table with summarized metrics.
+1. In the console output, you will see an answer for each question, followed by a table with summarized metrics.
 (You might see different columns in your output.)

     ```Text
     ====================================================